-Why You Should Definitely Be Watching TV for Language Learning Posted by Jakob Gibbons on Nov 16, 2015 in Language Learning
+Why You Should Definitely Be Watching TV for Language Learning Posted by Jakob Gibbons on Nov 16, 2015 in Archived Posts

 Have you ever spent an entire Sunday binge-watching your favorite Netflix shows, only to end the day feeling like a useless lump?
 Now imagine if you could waste away for six hours in front of the TV and instead call it ‘study time’.
 For language learners, the television can be more than the mind-melting piece of electronics in your living room.
 You can have your delicious ten-season boxed set of Friends on DVD and eat it too!

 We’ve all been taught for years that the idiot box is making us all idiots, which is certainly true in some cases, but its powers of entertainment can be used for more than evil.
 There are even debates in the lingo-blogosphere as to whether TV is a learning tool or a time waster.
 But I think the TV critics just haven’t yet figured out how to leverage the boob tube as the ultimate language learning tool that it is.

 There are dozens of reasons and hundreds of studies on the benefits of television for language learning.
 Today I’ll give you three of my favorite reasons why you need to stop what you’re doing and tune in to the tube.

 Because linguistics: watching television and language learning go hand-in-hand